-In a previous post, Zero to SAS in 60 Seconds- SAS Machine Learning on SAS Analytics Cloud, I documented my experience with a SAS free trial on the SAS Analytics Cloud.
+In a previous post, Zero to SAS in 60 Seconds- SAS Machine Learning on SAS Cloud, I documented my experience with a SAS free trial on the SAS Cloud.
 Well, the engineers at SAS have been busy and created another free trial.
 The new trial covers SAS Event Stream Processing (ESP).

 This time last year (when just starting at SAS), I only knew ESP as extrasensory perception.
 I'm more enlightened now.
 Working through this exercise introduced me to how event stream processing is a powerful and effective tool for analyzing data using machine learning and streaming analytics to uncover insights for real-time decision making.
 In a nutshell, you create a model, stream your data, process the results, and make timely decisions based on the results.